WHAT YOU NEED TO KNOW ABOUT MULTI-FAMILY VS. SINGLE-FAMILY RENTAL PROPERTIES BUT WERE AFRAID TO ASK

 This has been mentioned before, but it’s worth bringing up separately.
 Typically with MFRs, you’ll generate a positive cash flow quicker, especially with new units.
 That said, as MFRs age, and they typically don’t age as well, more of that initial cash flow will be eaten up by maintenance and upkeep costs, so be sure to keep that in mind as you consider where to invest your resources.

 There are lots of good reasons to invest in an SFR instead of an MFR, but again it depends on your long-term goal.
 If you’re looking to invest in a property and see a greater return on your investment in the long-run, SFRs might be the best option.
 But keep in mind, owning an SFR is just like owning a home and it comes with all the same issues and upkeep you would expect at your own residence.
 Here are 5 reasons to invest in SFR.

 Typically, an SFR is located in a nicer locale than an MFR.
 Think apartments vs. homes.
 That also makes them, in some cases easier to rent.
 After all, location, location, location still matters in real estate.

 Most property management companies will tell you that tenants in SFRs are usually more conscientious about their property than tenants in an MFR.
 That’s usually because they’re looking for a home rather than just a place to live.

-Fort Worth property management team Real Property Management says that tenant turnover is the single largest cost for real estate investors.
+Fort Worth property management team Specialized Property Management says that tenant turnover is the single largest cost for real estate investors.
 That’s why SFRs are often a better play.
 Longer tenants means you won’t have to constantly be showing and booking your property.